 - the price of the ticket itself

-- any fees charged at the time of purchase (e.g., taxes, processing or delivery fees)
+- any fees charged at the time of purchase such as taxes, processing and/or delivery fees

 If you believe you’re entitled to a refund, contact the seller directly.
-For additional assistance, call the Consumer Contact Centre at 1-877-427-4088.
+For additional assistance, phone the Consumer Contact Centre at 1-877-427-4088.